 Student IT Help Desk Assistance:

 - Students should utilise the manuals on how to use the various portals that are made available to them.
 These portals are: JTS Email login, FOCUS/SIS and the Virtual Learning Environment.
 The Virtual Learning site is strictly for the Online Students.

 Locating the JTS Email and FOCUS/SIS Portals:

-- The manual on how to use these portals is placed on the main JTS website.
-From this location students should select the main menu items: “Current Students” then from the drop down list select, “Registration Guide”.
-From there a list showing manuals is generated.
-From this list, students should select “Using FOCUS/SIS”.
-This manual clearly outlines the steps on how to sign in to the Email account, as well as how to log in to FOCUS/SIS.
+- The manual on how to locate and navigate these portals is placed on the JTS main website.
+From this platform students should select the main menu item: “Campus Life” then from the drop down list select, “Using FOCUS/SIS”.
+This manual clearly outlines the steps on how to sign in to the email account, as well as how to log in to FOCUS/SIS.

 Locating the Virtual Learning Environment:

 - When authentication of the input information is completed, the “JTS Campus Main” page will be loaded.
-From the ‘Navigation” list located on the left-hand side of the page, students should select “Virtual Learning”.
+From the “Navigation” list located on the left-hand side of the page, students should select “Virtual Learning”.
 When this is done, the Virtual Learning site will be loaded.
-Students should then select “Students Affairs Resources” which is under the “Main Menu” item.
-From there all the manuals on how to sign in, as well as how to use the portals, are available.

-- Students are expected to abide by the rules and policies outlined in this document.
-Contact must be made to the Information Technology Department’s Help Desk prior to any activity that would appear to violate any of them.
+- Students are expected to abide by the rules and policies outlined in these policies.
+Contact must be made to the Information Technology Department’s Help-Desk prior to any activity that would appear to violate any of them.
 Failure to do so may result in disciplinary action.